 When it comes to making hiring decisions, there are certain things you might want to know, but be aware that you might not be allowed to ask.
 If you are in New York City, one of these prohibited questions is information about prior salary or earnings.
 As of October 31, 2017, New York City instituted a ban on any salary history questions during the hiring process.
 A similar ban has been proposed for the rest of New York State by Assemblywoman Sandy Galef and Senator David Carlucci as Bill A.6707/S.5233.
 To read more about this bill, click here.

 When it comes to hiring in New York State, it is critical for employers to be aware of the rights of applicants.
 Still have questions?
-Alliance Worldwide Investigative Group is a certified background screening company and knows the ins and outs of hiring laws.
+Alliance Risk Group is a certified background screening company and knows the ins and outs of hiring laws.
 Contact us today to learn how we can help your company with background investigations to ensure the best possible new hires.
 To read more articles on this topic, click here.